 We are an investment management firm focused on providing high-value added, active investment strategies to sophisticated clients globally.
-As of March 31, 2018, our eight autonomous investment teams managed a total of 17 investment strategies across multiple asset classes and investment styles.
+As of June 30, 2018, our eight autonomous investment teams managed a total of 17 investment strategies across multiple asset classes and investment styles.
 Over our firm's history, we have created new investment strategies that can use a broad array of securities, instruments, and techniques (which we call degrees of freedom) to differentiate returns and manage risk.

 We focus our distribution efforts on sophisticated investors and asset allocators, including institutions and intermediaries that operate with institutional-like decision-making processes.
 We offer our investment strategies to clients and investors through multiple investment vehicles, including separate accounts and different types of pooled vehicles.
-As of March 31, 2018, approximately 80% of our assets under management were managed for clients and investors domiciled in the U.S. and 20% of our assets under management were managed for clients and investors domiciled outside of the U.S. Over the last five years we have grown our assets under management from clients and investors domiciled outside of the U.S. from \$9.2 billion as of March 31, 2013, to \$23.0 billion as of March 31, 2018.
+As of June 30, 2018, approximately 80% of our assets under management were managed for clients and investors domiciled in the U.S. and 20% of our assets under management were managed for clients and investors domiciled in the U.S.